 - Premium Open Air Gondola (21+): Features assigned seating in a car with unobstructed views, half-height walls, and a roof to protect from the elements.
 Passengers are served a meal by a car attendant and there is limited bar service available.
 Each couple receives a souvenir tote bag and everyone gets their own souvenir travel mug with refills of soda, coffee, and iced tea.

 - Adult First Class (21+): Features assigned seating at a dining table in a climate-controlled car with large picture windows.
-Passengers are served a meal by a car attendant, and each couple receives a souvenir tote bag and each person receives a souvenir travel mug with free refills of soda, coffee, and iced tea.
+A car attendant serves passengers a meal, and each couple receives a souvenir tote bag and each person receives a souvenir travel mug with free refills of soda, coffee, and iced tea.

 Our Great Smoky Mountains Railroad Tips

-After riding the Great Smoky Mountains Railroad, we think there are a couple of things you should know.
-Here are some tips that we know you’ll find useful.
+After riding the Great Smoky Mountains Railroad, we think you should know a couple of things.
+Here are some tips from our trips that we know you’ll find useful.

-Our biggest takeaway and tip for riding the Great Smoky Mountains Railroad is about food.
-We had ordered a picnic lunch in advance of the train ride, but unfortunately, there was a mix-up and our order didn’t get fulfilled.
+Our biggest takeaway and tip for riding the Great Smoky Mountains Railroad is about the food.
+We had ordered a picnic lunch before the train ride, but unfortunately, there was a mix-up, and our order wasn’t fulfilled.